akkamo/akkamo/README.md

 Methods:
 * register - register service T under optional key.
 Combination of type T and key must be unique.
 Simple example is `ConfigModule` that provides instance of `com.typesafe.config.Config` registered without any key.
+Second example is `AkkaModule` that provides one or several instances of `akka.actor.ActorSystem` under several keys and one instance is always denoted as default and can be injected without any key

 	See:
 	```Scala